 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of the theme, track bugs and check to see if the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and verify that the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.

-If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain using the same plugins and configuration settings and test new theme versions on your test site before applying it to your main site.
+If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain name using the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main site.

 4. Search Online

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, your modifications are preserved through the “child theme.”
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
+When you update the “parent theme”, your customizations get preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you use a theme that gets regularly updated.
+If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you plan to use a theme that gets regularly updated.
 You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:

-Updating your theme from your dashboard is simple.
+Upgrading your theme in your admin dashboard is easy.

 Log into your WordPress administration area …

-Updating a WordPress theme in the dashboard is easy.
-You can update your themes using the “Themes” area, or the “Updates” screen.
+Updating a theme from your dashboard is simple and easy.
+You can update your WordPress themes using the “Themes” screen, or the “Updates” section.

-To see which themes need to be updated, go to your Themes page.
+You can see which themes need to be updated by going to your Themes page.

 This brings you to the “Themes” screen …

-Themes with new versions display an “Update Available” message over the theme’s thumbnail image …
+WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …

-Locate the theme that needs to be updated and click on the “Update Available” notice.
+Locate the theme you want to update and click on the “Update Available” message.

 When the theme details window opens up, click on update now …

-Repeat the above process to update all of your out-of-date themes, or use the method below to upgrade multiple themes at once.
+Repeat the above to update all of your outdated themes, or use the method below to update multiple themes at once.

-Update your theme using the “Updates” area as follows:
+Update your theme using the “Updates” screen as shown below:

 To view all themes installed in your site that require updating, click on Dashboard > Updates …